Kristina01111000/lavendersite/README.md

 **double check that paypal can use peoples credit card info without having an account**

-quick books wordpress plugin, easy export or automatic

 next meeting in mid january after copy is sent
+To Do:

+To Research:
 - the footer color shows up in preview, but not when published, figure out why
+- quick books wordpress plugin, easy export or automatic

+Waiting on Janet:
+- podcast won't be ready until feb/march
+    - podcast will be on anchor, see how that works with bluehost
+    - subscribe to our podcast here link, make a new page for the podcast list of episodes with a link to them

 Page confirmation before copy:
 -events page

+Page Confirmation after copy: